 - f) a whip is not permitted to be carried in the 5, 6, 7 year old competition arena at the State and Australian Championships.
-The whip must be dropped before entering the space around the competition arena or the rider will entail a penalty of 2 points from the total score out of 100 prior to conversion to a percentage - g) 4,5 and 6 year old horses are to be ridden in a snaffle bridle as defined in Section 5 - h) 7 year old horses may be ridden in a snaffle or double bridle as defined in Section 5 - i) the minimum diameter of the mouthpiece of the snaffle bit must be at least: - 14mm for horses refer to rule 5.11.3.2 - o 10mm for ponies refer to rule 5.11.3.2 - j) the Mexican/Crossed noseband is not permitted - k) all other dress and recognised requirements are as stated in Section 5
+The whip must be dropped before entering the space around the competition arena or the rider will entail a technical fault of 0.5% deducted from the final percentage. - g) 4,5 and 6 year old horses are to be ridden in a snaffle bridle as defined in Section 5 - h) 7 year old horses may be ridden in a snaffle or double bridle as defined in Section 5 - i) the minimum diameter of the mouthpiece of the snaffle bit must be at least: - 14mm for horses refer to rule 5.11.3.2 - o 10mm for ponies refer to rule 5.11.3.2 - j) the Mexican/Crossed noseband is not permitted - k) all other dress and recognised requirements are as stated in Section 5